Close Menu

 Before starting the repair, inspect the damage thoroughly:

-Step-by-Step Guide: How to Patch a Hole in Your House Roof
+Step-by-Step Guide: How to Patch a Hole in Your House Roofhow to patch a hole in your house roof

 Now that you’re prepared, let’s walk through the repair process step by step.